1909 Auckland Rugby League season: Auckland v NZ Maori

-Trial Match (Probables v Possibles)
+Auckland Trial Match (A Team v B Team)

 A trial match was played to choose the Auckland team to play Taranaki.
+The match was refereed by Lance Todd.
 At the conclusion of the game sole selector William Wynyard chose the Auckland side.
 It was said that it was "not a good exhibition" though to be expected given the circumstances.
 There was no scoring reported by either the Auckland Star or the New Zealand Herald.